ArtyProf/Arty-App/README.md

 Back-end is hosted on AWS Lambda.
 CI/CD is set up for AWS Lambda.

+Front-end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using typescript template.
+Hosted on Github Pages.

 Functionality is in development.

 Integrated with Open AI.